-The U.S. SST in May 1971.
+The U.S. SST effort ended in May 1971.
 In addition to troublesome technical challenges, the growing power of environmental groups proved a critical factor.
 In 1966, the noise abatement goal for an SST was to be comparable to the jetliners then extant.
 But in the late 1960s, new commercial wide-body designs appeared, with engines much quieter than the earlier generation of jets.
 Their noise level was instantly adopted by the Greens as the revised standard for the SST.
 (READ MORE from John C. Wohlstetter: Torquemada Airways: Flying Today’s Unfriendly Skies)

 According to The Concorde Story, authored by one of the original British Airways Concorde pilots, Concorde’s design and flight endurance made possible continued service until as late as 2020.
-But the year 2000 was to see the beginning of the end, with the tragic July 25 crash of an Air France Concorde — in a bizarre coincidence, it was that was used in the film Concorde … Airport ’79.
-The causes of the crash were complex; this should suffice.
+But the year 2000 was to see the beginning of the end, with the tragic July 25 crash of an Air France Concorde — in a bizarre coincidence, it was the same plane that was used in the film Concorde … Airport ’79.
+The causes of the crash were complex; this Britannica summary should suffice.
 It was a 1,000-year concatenation of events; the 12 Concordes still in service at the time of the crash had flown 253,000 miles in 25 years, without a single crash.

 In just over a year, the BA Concorde was authorized to resume service; but in another weird coincidence, the date of the plane’s final tune-up flight was Sept.
 11, 2001.
 After a couple months of preparation for the new security environment, Concorde service was resumed Nov.
 7, 2001.
 But the rebirth was a brief respite from extinction.